OluwaseunOjeleye/Image-Annotator/README.md

 # Annotation Tool
-This is the implementation of a graphical image labeling tool that allows users to import, view, correct annotations and generate annotations based on a format such as YOLO Format.
+This is the implementation of a graphical image labeling tool that allows users to create, import, view, correct and generate annotations based on formats such as YOLO Format.
 [![Annotation Tool Demo](img/AT.png)](https://youtu.be/ChJDHhE3r6A)

 Saved YOLO Annotated Files